David Rosenbaum (journalist): Death and aftermath

 Rosenbaum's 2006 death, under dramatic circumstances, led to reforms in the troubled emergency services system of the District of Columbia, and brought attention to related public safety issues nationwide.

 Death

-Less than a month after his retirement, Rosenbaum died on January 8, 2006, from a brain injury caused by a blow to the head during a robbery on January 6, near his Washington, D.C. home.
+Less than a month after his retirement, Rosenbaum died on January 8, 2006, from a brain injury caused by a blow to the head during a robbery on January 6, near his Washington, D.C. home while out for a walk.
 Emergency services personnel mistakenly thought him intoxicated, and delayed his treatment, and emergency room staff at Howard University Hospital ignored him for hours—factors alleged to contribute to his death.

 Criminal case

-After store surveillance cameras revealed they had used Rosenbaum's credit cards, Michael C. Hamlin and Percy Jordan, Jr. turned themselves into authorities and confessed to the robbery.
-Hamlin agreed to testify against his cousin, Percy Jordan, Jr., accusing him of killing Rosenbaum with a heavy plastic pipe.
-Both men were convicted, and sent to prison.
+After store surveillance cameras revealed they had used Rosenbaum's credit cards, cousins Michael C. Hamlin and Percey Jordan, Jr. turned themselves into authorities and confessed to the robbery.
+Hamlin agreed to testify against Jordan, accusing him of killing Rosenbaum with a heavy plastic pipe.
+At trial, Jordan was convicted of first-degree murder and sentenced to 65 years in prison.
+Hamlin plead guilty to second-degree murder and was sentenced to 26 years in prison.
+An appeals court upheld Jordan's conviction in 2011.